rapsacw/AsiNine-Pyramid/README.md

 <br>
 Motivation:
 I'm running an ESP32C3 with a RGB LED to monitor traffic (flickers on inbound TX's and glows on memory pool size) to my node.<br>
-Why not let it do something useful?<br>
+Why not let it do something useful while idle?<br>
 <br>
 Properties (concept):
 - Standalone miner to be connected to a mining pool or a private Bitcoin node that will serve the work (over websocket)